-Here is Bettina's session to help draw:
+Here is Bettina's session to sign up for:

->> Workshop: WordPress as marketing machine
+>> Workshop: WordPress as a marketing machine

 Of course we also shared our experiences and input with the community in sessions and lectures.
 Matthias, Johannes and I held sessions on the topics of customer communication for freelancers, PageSpeed and the idea of the 'Economy for the Common Good'.

-In my session I dedicated myself to my favourite topic: page speed.
-With a live analysis I show why you should not rely only on GooglePageSpeed Insights's results and what advantage a real load time test offers you.
+In my session I dedicated myself to my favorite topic: Pagespeed.
+Using a live analysis, I show why you should not only rely on the results of Google PageSpeed Insights and what advantage a real load time test offers you.

 In his session, our managing director Johannes presents the concept of the 'Economy for the Common Good'.
 He explains the background, how the concept works and, above all, how you can take the first steps with your company towards a common good certification.

-Since JohannesLeefke and I were also directly involved in the WCOS organization this time, and since we RAIDBOXES now know even better how much work is behind a WordCamp, we would like to take this opportunity to praise the entire organization team once again.
+Since Johannes and Leefke were also directly involved in the organization of the WCOS this time and we at Raidboxes now know even better how much work is behind a WordCamp, we would like to express our special praise for the entire organization team at this point.

 As a normal participant, you rarely notice how professionally the WordCamps are organized.
 You are happy about the seamless Wi-Fi, the delicious food and the central location of the venue.
 But if you get a look behind the scenes, you get a completely different view of the challenges of a WordCamp organization.